agentmorris/MegaDetector/megadetector.md

 We provide two ways to run MegaDetector at the command line:

-1. A simple test script that makes neat pictures with bounding boxes, but doesn't produce a useful output file ([run_detector.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector.py)).
+1. A simple test script that makes neat pictures with boxes around animals, but doesn't produce a useful output file ([run_detector.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector.py)).
 We use this in these instructions just to confirm that your environment is set up correctly, then you'll probably never use it again.

-2. A script for running large batches of images [run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector_batch.py))
+2. A script for running large batches of images [run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector_batch.py)).
+This is how you'll run 1000, or 1M, or 10M images through MegaDetector.

 Also see the <a href="#is-there-a-gui">&ldquo;Is there a GUI?&rdquo;</a> section for graphical options and other ways of running MD, including real-time APIs, Docker environments, and other goodies.

-The remainder of this section will get you set up to run MegaDetector locally, at the command line.
+The remainder of this section will get you set up to run MegaDetector on your computer.

 ### Install Miniforge